Erjon95/finalproject/README.md

 Database

-I am using MariaDB for the database.
+I used MariaDB for the database.
 It is called "ticketplatform" in this app.
 It consists of four tables: event, ticketbuyer, ticketseller, and ticket.

 The event table stores the events that ticket sellers upload into the marketplace.